Need a new garage door?

 Garage doors are available in a variety of sizes, and one of the first things you will normally be asked when shopping for a new door is whether or not you need a single or a double garage door and what size of door you need.
-Will you need two single doors, a double door, or a combination of a single and a double for a three-car garage?
-How many vehicles are you going to park inside the garage, and how big are they?
-If you are replacing your door, do not assume it is a standard size because there are many exceptions.
-You will need to measure your existing door to be sure, but here are some standard sizes to give you a basic reference.
+Do you have one large door for a two car garage?
+Do you have a combination of multiple doors each fitting one car?
+Or do you have a combination of a large door and one or more smaller doors?

 Most of our doors can be ordered with different levels of insulation to help keep your garage and home warm in the winter months and cool in the summer months.
 If you have an attached garage, that can translate into hundreds of dollars in energy savings.
-On the insulation, you’ll need to know that it affects two things, the sturdiness of the door and the temperature inside the garage.
+When choosing to have your door insulated or non-insulated, there are two important things to consider: insulation will affect the temperature of the garage, and it will also affect sturdiness and durability of the door.

 The next step in purchasing a new garage door is to determine the best style of door for your home.
 You will want to choose a style that blends with your home’s architecture.

 Starting with the material, choose a material that will work best in your climate.
 Relatively inexpensive, yet very durable, steel garage doors are considered the standard on most new homes and come in a variety of styles from plain to elegant.
 We do, however, offer doors in other materials such as fiberglass and wood overlay.

 If you are looking for a wood look door, we tend to recommend the steel, wood look garage doors over the wood overlay doors because the real wood will be more costly and will require maintenance (staining and resealing) overtime.
 The manufacturers that we use, in our personal opinion, have one of the most beautiful finishes on the market today for the steel, mock wood doors.

 Style of Door: